 We selected Cryptohopper's Hero tier since only that version supports their market making features.

 Overall, Cryptohopper has more features and strategies, but the number of exchanges supported is fewer.
-Cryptohopper allows the user to run only one bot at a time and costs US5-10 per month for one bot on average.
+Cryptohopper allows the user to run only one bot at a time and costs US99 per month, whereas Hummingbot is free to use as long as you run it on a local machine.
+You might want to use a cloud server to run the bot, which usually needs an extra cost of US5-10 per month for one bot on average.
 Though backtesting is highly-requested for any algo trading strategy, it's not available for both bots for market making.

 The TradingView integration of Cryptohopper is a nice feature as it provides a visualization of the trades, a quick summary of where the price action is, and also allows to set alerts for triggering trades.
 This feature is also in the product pipeline for Hummingbot.
 Let’s compare other aspects of these two bots.

 Hummingbot is open-source software so that the code is available to anyone.
 You can inspect and audit the code, help fix bugs, add features, and improve performance(see Hummingbot’s Github).
 However, Cryptohopper is closed-source software where the code is proprietary and not publicly available.
 Like operating through a black box, you will never know their private and trade-enabled exchange API keys are kept and how trades are executed.

 If you run Hummingbot, your private keys and exchange API keys are secure unless your computer/server is compromised (see FAQ for details).
 Hummingbot Miner only uses the read-only API keys to extract and calculate the mining rewards Privacy.
 So rest assured.